 The Bentley & More, LLP team has vast experience handling all types of civil actions in California, including wrongful death claims.
 Our Orange County wrongful death attorneys understand how difficult the loss of a loved one can be, especially when it occurs due to a sudden and preventable accident.
 We offer comprehensive legal representation and provide compassionate assistance during difficult times for our clients.
 Contact us today to discuss your case,

-California Wrongful Death Claims
+Orange County Wrongful Death Claims

 Under California state law, only certain individuals may file wrongful death claims.
 Typically, the first candidates are the closest relatives, including spouses, domestic partners, or adult children.
-If no such kin are available to file a claim, then any other party who has any claim on the deceased individual’s estate may pursue a wrongful death claim.
+If no such kin is available to file a claim, then any other party who has any claim on the deceased individual’s estate may pursue a wrongful death claim.
 This may include the deceased’s parents, siblings, or other relatives.
 Finally, anyone who can prove they were financially dependent on the deceased may pursue a wrongful death claim as well.

 Just like personal injury lawsuits, plaintiffs in wrongful death claims will need to prove a defendant’s negligence in court.
 Proving negligence involves demonstrating how a defendant owed the deceased a duty to act with reasonable care, violated that duty, and subsequently caused the death.
 Similar to personal injury claims, plaintiffs in wrongful death lawsuits can pursue various types of compensation, including:

 - Medical expenses resulting from the decedent’s final injury or illness

 - Lost income, including lost wages from time spent in medical care for the final illness or injury, including future earnings the decedent would have reasonably expected to earn in the future

 - Lost value of household services performed by the deceased